 Talk to an access nurse today

-All members of our diagnostic radiology team are nationally recognized for expertise in using the most advanced imaging tools to diagnose and stage colorectal cancer and to detect tumor changes.
+Our diagnostic radiology team are nationally recognized for expertise in using the most advanced imaging tools to diagnose and stage colorectal cancer and to detect tumor changes.
 Our imaging technologies include:

 Other services include:

 Chemotherapy can be the most effective treatment for patients with colorectal cancer.
 Some new therapies that are currently available or in development are designed to block mutations and pathways that cause tumor cells to proliferate.
 By targeting tumor gene mutations, these “smart drugs” are helping doctors to understand how to stop cancerous cells in some patients' tumors without using standard chemotherapy and radiation.
 Learn more about genetic testing and targeted therapies.

 Our surgical team:

 We offer one of the few operating rooms specially designed to facilitate complex procedures, allowing multiple surgical subspecialists to work side-by-side.

 Our radiation oncologists use the most advanced therapies to treat colorectal cancer, many of which are available at only a few select hospitals.
 Radiation therapy may be given alone, or in combination with surgery and chemotherapy.

 March is National Colorectal Cancer Awareness Month.
 Colon cancer is a leading cause of cancer deaths among men and women in the US, but many colon cancers can be prevented with regular screening.

 Starting March 5th we will be airing colon cancer public service announcements on WBZ CBS Boston during March Madness.
 These TV spots feature Dr. Ted Hong on the importance of getting screened for colon cancer, and Dr. Janet Murphy who describes how patients are treated by our multidisciplinary team of colon cancer specialists.

 Learn the facts and get screened.
 Call 617-726-2426 to schedule a colonoscopy today!